hexiangnan/adversarial_personalized_ranking/README.md

 - Each line corresponds to the line of test.rating, containing 99 negative samples.
 - Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...

+*PS.
+In our experiments, we adopt the **all ranking** evaluation strategy.
+But we still provide the dataloader function for **negative sampling** evaluation in Dataset.py for people who are interested in it. *

 Update: May 7, 2018